dannybauman/30-day-map-challenge-2025/maps/04-my-data/README.md

   - Firebase Studio & MagicPatterns only allow images at first, GeoJSON later
 - Reviewed the generated GeoJSON to ensure only filtered waypoints are published (no raw traces, home/work excluded).
 - **Screenshot capture:** Captured desktop (1440x900) and mobile (393x852) screenshots for all platforms.
 For platforms requiring scrolling to see map (Lovable, Base44, MagicPatterns), captured additional mobile screenshots showing map view (`screenshot-mobile-map.png`) alongside original top-view (`screenshot-mobile.png`).
+- **Additional platforms tested:** ChatGPT Canvas, Claude Artifacts, and Gemini Canvas all attempted to load GeoJSON inline but struggled with large inline data.
+ChatGPT loaded data but couldn't display on map, Claude's output kept stopping and asking to continue, Gemini showed minimal UI but couldn't load data or map.
+All graded D (Partial Success) - generated code structure but couldn't complete data visualization.

 ## Key Learnings